What you need to know:

 Now, e-sims are not available globally.
 And so, the iPhone 14 series will support a physical sim, at least in the countries that do not have the infrastructure ready for an e-sim.

 8GB RAM and 2TB ROM

-The iPhone 14 models are said to have 6GB RAM, an upgrade from the 4GB RAM offered on the iPhone 13.
+The iPhone 14 models will have 6GB RAM, an upgrade from the 4GB RAM offered on the iPhone 13.
 However, it is the LPDDR4X RAM found on the iPhone 13.